sibabalwemosia24/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. Function ches for lowecase charecter
 4. Function checks for alphabetic character
 5. Function prints the sign of a number
+6. function computes the absolute value of an integer